Lost Ark – Bard Guide: Stats, Skills, Tripods, Gems, Builds, Rotation

 This is one of our biggest buffs.
 By default, it gives 8% attack speed and 40% mana regeneration.
 But it really shines when you have all the tripods for it:

 It increases attack power (AP) by 6%, plus gives 15% of the Bard’s attack power as a flat bonus to all party members.
 In a raid with 2 or more parties (8-man raid), only your own party of 4 will receive the buff.
 It even boosts attack speed (16%) and mana regeneration (40%) on top of all that.
 If you’re just starting out, just cast this on cooldown whenever your party is in position to attack.
 For advanced play, you’ll want to watch your raid members and use this skill during damage windows.
-If you’re playing in difficult, cutting-edge content like hell raids, you should call out your Heavenly Tune timings through voice chat or discord so your party members can coordinate their cooldowns, synergy buffs, debuffs, and hard-hitting abilities.
+If you’re playing in difficult, cutting-edge content like hell raids, you should call out your Heavenly Tune timings through voice chat or DC so your party members can coordinate their cooldowns, synergy buffs, debuffs, and hard-hitting abilities.

 You might come across some builds that take the enemy damage reduction tripod for the second slot instead of 8% attack speed, but I don’t recommend it.
 This skill isn’t on a short enough cooldown for the debuff to be up a lot.
 Most importantly, you want to use this skill during damage windows – for the most part, a damage window means the boss isn’t doing anything dangerous, which makes the damage reduction debuff kind of useless on this skill in practice.